1. Our opinion is unmodified

 In our opinion the part of the Directors’ Remuneration Report to be audited has been properly prepared in accordance with the Companies Act 2006.

-Based on the knowledge we acquired during our financial statements audit, we have nothing material to add or draw attention to in relation to:
+Based on those procedures, we have nothing material to add or draw attention to in relation to:

-- the directors’ confirmation within the viability statement page 47 that they have carried out a robust assessment of the principal risks facing the Group, including those that would threaten its business model, future performance, solvency and liquidity;
+- the directors’ confirmation within the viability statement page 78 that they have carried out a robust assessment of the emerging and principal risks facing the Group, including those that would threaten its business model, future performance, solvency and liquidity;

-- the risk management report describing these risks and explaining how they are being managed and mitigated; and
+- the risk management report describing disclosures describing these risks and how emerging risks are identified, and explaining how they are being managed and mitigated; and

 - the directors’ explanation in the viability statement of how they have assessed the prospects of the Group, over what period they have done so and why they considered that period to be appropriate, and their statement as to whether they have a reasonable expectation that the Group will be able to continue in operation and meet its liabilities as they fall due over the period of their assessment, including any related disclosures drawing attention to any necessary qualifications or assumptions.

 We are also required to review the viability statement, set out on page 78 under the Listing Rules.
 Based on the above procedures, we have concluded that the above disclosures are materially consistent with the financial statements and our audit knowledge.